OrnellaGrigolato/Siami_WaterPark/README.en.md

 - Details view: view with all product details.
 - Purchase process in steps.
 - Instant feedback.
-- Validation of all the data in the purchase form.
+- Validation of all data in the purchase form using regular expressions.
 - Mobile-friendly interface.
 - Use of Context to store and pass information.
 - [Unsplash](https://unsplash.com/es) API call to use photos in an image gallery.